Stabilized material point methods for coupled large deformation and fluid flow in porous materials: Numerical examples

 The domain is 20 m wide and 10 m deep, and its top center is subjected to a 2 m wide strip footing under harmonic loading of $w=3 - 3\cos(100t)$ MPa ($t$ in seconds).
 This Neumann boundary condition has been implemented using a method proposed by Bisht and Salgado~\cite{Bisht2018}.
 The footing is assumed to be an impermeable boundary while the rest of the top boundary is drained.
 The bottom boundary and two lateral boundaries are also impermeable.
 Taking advantage of symmetry, we model the right half of the domain.

-For MPM simulation, we discretize the domain by 1,600 square elements (size $h = 0.25$ m) and fill 4 material particles per element.
+For MPM simulation, we discretize the domain by 1,600 square elements (size $h = 0.25$ m) and fill 4 material points per element.
 In addition, to accommodate material points that would heave above the ground surface by the loading, we augment 160 empty elements of the same size onto the top boundary.
-We simulate the problem until $t=0.4$ second with a uniform time increment of $\Delta{t}=0.001$ second.
-In this example, when the non-stabilized formulation was used, the GIMP method did not converge from the very first step.
-Therefore, to demonstrate unstable results, we use the original MPM in this example.
-Yet the original MPM also did not converge at around $t=0.25$ second, and we will present its results until it converges.
+We simulate the problem until $t=0.4$ second with a uniform time increment of $\Del{t}=0.001$ second.
+While the size of $\Del{t}$ is not restricted by stability, it is chosen to be small enough to capture the dynamic process at hand with sufficient accuracy.
+Also, for verification of the stabilized MPM results, we simulate the same problem with intrinsically stable Taylor--Hood mixed finite elements~\cite{Taylor1973}.
+The Taylor--Hood elements employ quadratic shape functions for $\tensor{u}$ and linear shape functions for $p$, which is a well-known pair that satisfies the inf--sup stability condition in the undrained limit.
+For a better comparison of the MPM and FEM solution to this problem, we use Eq.~\eqref{eq:map-from-particles-to-nodes-consistent} for the mapping from material points to nodes, because the MPM's standard mapping method~\eqref{eq:map-from-particles-to-nodes} is known to introduce some numerical damping for a similar cyclic loading problem~\cite{Burgess1992}.
+Lastly, for producing standard MPM results without stabilization, we use the original MPM to demonstrate that inf--sup and cell-crossing instabilities coexist when particles are crossing cells.

 Figure~\ref{fig:harmonic-2d-contour-t0.02s} presents numerical solutions of excess pore pressure fields obtained by the standard and stabilized MPM formulations, after 0.02 second of loading.
-We can see that the non-stabilized standard MPM shows checkerboard-like oscillations in the pressure field, which is a typical manifestation of lack of the inf--sup stability.
+We can see that the non-stabilized standard MPM shows checkerboard oscillations in the pressure field, which is a typical manifestation of lack of the inf--sup stability.
 By contrast, the stabilized MPM result is free of such oscillation, which confirms the performance of the stabilization method in the undrained limit.
 Figure~\ref{fig:harmonic-2d-contour-t0.1s} shows excess pore pressure solutions at a later time, $t=0.1$ second.
 Now that the domain has experienced finite deformation, the standard MPM shows two types of oscillations, one due to the inf--sup condition and another due to the cell-crossing instability.
 Specifically, the former gives rise to jump-like pressure oscillations right below the footing, and the latter gives rise to line-like oscillations away from the footing.
-Regardless of the coexistence of two instabilities, however, we have found that that the combination of the PPP and GIMP methods can provide oscillation-free solutions.
+Regardless of the coexistence of two different instabilities, however, we have found that the combination of the PPP and GIMP methods can provide oscillation-free solutions.